loganmeetsworld/homographs-talk-2018/blog.md

 # Homographs, Attack!

-Homograph attacks have been a concept in security since the late 1990s so why do we find ourselves still talking about them today?
-In this post, I plan to explore the history of homograph attacks, and why, like many of the internet's path dependency problems, it seems like they just won't ever go away.
+We've known about Homograph attacks since the 1990s -- so you may be wondering why I'm writing about them in 2018.
+Don't worry, I'll get to that.
+In this post, we'll explore the history of homograph attacks, and why, like many of the internet’s problems that stem from path dependence, it seems like they just won’t ever go away.

 ## Origins of my Interest

 I first got interested in homograph attacks a few months back when I was working through tickets for Kickstarter's [Hackerone](https://hackerone.com) program.
 HackerOne is a "bug bounty program", or, an invitation that hackers and security researchers find vulnerabilities in our site in exchange for money.

 When I was looking through the tickets, one caught my attention.
 It wasn't a particularly high risk vulnerability, but I didn't understand a lot of words in the ticket, so of course I was interested.
 The hacker was concerned about Kickstarter's profile pages.
-We often get reports about our profile and project pages.
+(We often get reports about our profile and project pages.)

 ![Example of Kickstarter's Profile Page](https://imgur.com/Yr3KizX.png)

-The issue is that whenever you are in the position to "host" someone on your site, you are going to have to think about the ways they'll abuse that legitimacy you give them.
+Profile pages often create vulnerabilities for websites.
+Whenever you are in the position to “host” someone on your site, you are going to have to think about the ways they’ll abuse that legitimacy you give them.
 Our hacker was specifically concerned about a field that allows our users to add user-urls or "websites" to their profile.

 ![Example of Kickstarter's Profile Page Websites](https://imgur.com/6EpiaXz.png)